aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Input2
      - The optional second results set to analyse.

-   * - Use ROI/
+   * - Use ROI / Choose ROI
-       Choose ROI
      - If any open images current have an area ROI then the option to choose an ROI is provided.
 This option is not shown when no ROIs are available.

        Use ROI is shown when only 1 ROI is available.